-A relatively large number of individuals, however, simply cannot have any alcoholic beverages because of the obstacles they experience when drinking.
+A relatively large number of individuals, however, simply cannot have any alcoholic beverages because of the obstacles they experience when drinking, including alcohol addiction.

 Differences Between Alcohol Abuse and Alcoholism Addiction

-As a way of clarification, it can be pointed out that alcohol abuse, unlike alcohol addiction, does not include physical dependence and does not necessarily include an extremely strong desire for alcohol or the need to drink larger amounts of alcohol in order to feel “high” or to experience a “buzz.”
+This assumption seems to make some sense but is incorrect.
+As a way of clarification, alcohol abuse, unlike alcohol addiction, does not include physical dependence on alcohol and does not necessarily include an extremely strong desire for alcohol or the need to drink larger amounts of alcohol in order to feel “high” or to experience a “buzz.”

 What is Alcohol Abuse?

-Alcohol abuse is defined as a pattern of drinking that effects in one or more of the following situations in a twelve-month time period:
+Alcohol abuse is a pattern of drinking that effects in one or more of the following situations in a twelve-month time period:

 What is Alcohol Addiction?